 - Raise awareness within the council of the issue of non-delegable duty.

-- Develop a protocol to set out an agreement on key issues of risk transfer and communication.
+- Develop a protocol to set out an agreement on key issues of risk transfer and communicationTo discuss any aspect of formation of a children’s trust - contact your RMP Risk Control Consultant.

 To discuss any aspect of formation of a children’s trust - contact your RMP Risk Control Consultant.